 No Impact.
 The Proposed Project is located on vacant undisturbed land zoned as light industrial within the City of Desert Hot Springs.
-Areas to the north and west of the project site are currently vacant.
-Areas to the south and east of the project site are currently light industrial uses.
+Areas to the north and west of the project site are occupied by an auto repair shop and a religious facility.
+Areas to the south and east of the project site are currently occupied by light industrial uses and vacant land.
 These areas are not zoned as forest land, timberland, or timberland production.
-The Proposed Project would not conflict with the rezoning of forest land, timberland, or timberland, no mitigation measures are required.
+The Proposed Project would not conflict with the rezoning of forest land, timberland, or timberland production and no mitigation measures are required.